FAQ

 Buying Guide

-How to choose and evaluate your first pair
+How to choose and evaluate your first play walnut pair

 Inspect the pair immediately for cracks, repairs, size mismatch, and any unusual smell or finish.
 Take photos before first use so you have a record of condition, especially if the seller offers a return window.